avanthik-c/LGSI-TEE-Daily-Progress/Amith/Custom-Algorithm-Integration/adding-a-custom-algorithm-to-optee-os.md

   real hardware) where you can build and boot `optee_os`, and where you can build and deploy example TAs (e.g. `optee_examples`).
 This guide assumes that environment already exists and works.
-- **This is for research, coursework, and learning the internals — not for production cryptography.** None of this changes OP-TEE's security properties; you're purely extending which algorithm IDs the dispatch layers recognize.
-Whatever cipher math you plug in is exactly as secure (or insecure) as you make it.

 ---